Scottish BVD Eradication Scheme: guidance

 The laboratory must declare a status for the samples submitted.
 This will be based on the test results generated by the samples submitted and other information provided, such as vaccination history.
 The status will be either:

-or, if the above status cannot be given,
+Negative for evidence of BVD infection or, if a Negative status cannot be given,

-• Not-Negative for evidence of BVDV infection
+Not-Negative for evidence of BVD infection

 Laboratories will use their professional judgement in reaching a decision on herd status.
 They may request such information as they reasonably require of the person submitting the samples in order to reach a herd status.
-Where insufficient information is supplied in spite of such a request being made, the laboratory may withhold a declaration, or declare a not-negative status.
+Where insufficient information is supplied in spite of such a request being made, the laboratory may withhold a declaration, or declare a Not-Negative status.

 The laboratory must inform the keeper of the herd status.